Andrew McCutchen Player Props: Pirates vs. Red Sox

-The Pittsburgh Pirates and Andrew McCutchen, who went 0-for-1 last time in action, battle Nick Pivetta and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.
+After going 0-for-2 in his most recent game, Andrew McCutchen and the Pittsburgh Pirates face the Boston Red Sox (who will start Corey Kluber) at 1:35 PM ET on Wednesday.

-In his previous game he had a hitless showing (0-for-1) against the Red Sox.
+In his last game he had a hitless performance (0-for-2) against the Red Sox.

 Andrew McCutchen Game Info & Props vs. the Red Sox